-In January 2016, pursuant to a SPA agreement reached with FDA, we initiated a new pivotal Phase 3 overall survival (OS) clinical trial in hepatic dominant ocular melanoma.
+In January 2016, we initiated a new pivotal Phase 3 OS clinical trial in hepatic dominant ocular melanoma with the first patient enrolled in February 2016.
 Called the FOCUS Trial, this new global Phase 3 trial will evaluate the safety, efficacy and pharmacokinetic profile of Melphalan/HDS versus best alternative care in 240 patients with hepatic dominant OM.
 The primary endpoint is a comparison of overall survival between the two study arms.
 Secondary and exploratory endpoints include progression-free survival, overall response rate and Quality of Life (QoL) measures.
 In the FOCUS trial's treatment phase, patients randomized to the Melphalan/HDS arm will receive up to six treatments at intervals of six to eight weeks for up to 12 months.
 Tumor response will be assessed in both study arms every 12 weeks until evidence of hepatic disease progression.
 For patients progressing to the follow-up phase, disease assessment scans will continue every 12 weeks for up to two years.

-The FOCUS Trial will be conducted at leading cancer centers in the United States and Europe.
-The Moffitt Cancer Center in Tampa, Fla. was activated as a participating center in January 2016 with Jonathan Zager, M.D., FACS, Professor of Surgery in the Cutaneous Oncology and Sarcoma Departments and a Senior Member at Moffitt Cancer Center, serving as the trial's principal investigator.
-In October 2016 we announced the addition of several prestigious cancer centers in the United States and Europe, and now have 13 centers open for patient enrollment in the FOCUS trial.
-We intend to include approximately 30 leading cancer centers in the United States and Europe in the FOCUS Trial.
+The FOCUS Trial is being conducted at leading cancer centers in the United States and Europe.
+The Moffitt Cancer Center in Tampa, Florida was activated as a participating center in January 2016 with Jonathan Zager, M.D., FACS, Professor of Surgery in the Cutaneous Oncology and Sarcoma Departments and a Senior Member at Moffitt Cancer Center, serving as the trial's principal investigator.
+In October 2016 we announced the addition of several prestigious cancer centers in the United States and Europe.
+We intend to include approximately 30-40 leading cancer centers in the United States and Europe in the FOCUS Trial.